Minhaz Khan

 Minhaz Khan (born 17 December 1991) is a Bangladeshi cricketer.
 He made his first-class debut for Dhaka Division in the 2016–17 National Cricket League on 20 December 2016.
 He made his List A debut for Shinepukur Cricket Club in the 2017–18 Dhaka Premier Division Cricket League on 15 February 2018.
-He made his Twenty20 debut for Uttara Sporting Club in the 2018–19 Dhaka Premier Division Twenty20 Cricket League on 26 February 2019.
+He made his Twenty20 debut for Uttara Sporting Club against Khelaghar Samaj Kallyan Samity in the 2018–19 Dhaka Premier Division Twenty20 Cricket League on 26 February 2019.